Artists in Provence: Ceramics and Pottery

 Valréas:

-1998 Marie Pierre and Cyrille Huyghues Despointes launched their ceramics workshop, Atelier Romain Bernex.
+In 1998, Marie-Pierre and Cyrille Huyghues-Despointes launched their ceramics workshop, Atelier Romain Bernex.
 They had a shared vision to open their ceramics studio.
-The slightly crazy concept was triggered one spring evening by the light of a glowing ceramic kiln.
-Marie Pierre and Cyrille brought to the project a passion for creation from their backgrounds in the design and manufacture of furniture.
+The slightly crazy concept was sparked one spring evening by the glow of a ceramic kiln.
+Marie-Pierre and Cyrille brought a passion for creation to the project, drawing on their backgrounds in design and furniture manufacture.

 Atelier Bernex designs are contemporary, and the pieces are finished with bright, customized glazes.
 The company sells 80% of its production to boutiques, hotels, and specialty stores in France and exports to many countries in Europe and worldwide.